sissaschool/sportran/examples/example_commandline_NaCl/README.md

 # Command line example

-In this example we perform the same analysis that is perfomed in the `example_cepstrum_doublecomp_NaCl.ipynb` example notebook, but using the command-line interface.
+In this example we perform the same analysis that is performed in the `example_cepstrum_doublecomp_NaCl.ipynb` example notebook, but using the command-line interface.

-Symply run, after installing the package, the following command (see `run_example.sh`):
+Simply run, after installing the package, the following command (see `run_example.sh`):

 ```
 sportran-analysis ../data/NaCl.dat -k flux -j 'vcm[1]' -t 5.0 --VOLUME 65013.301261 --param-from-input-file-column Temp TEMPERATURE -w 0.1 --FSTAR 14.0 -r